 The Government of Tamil Nadu has been in the forefront in the fight against the evil of child labour by taking a proactive stand on eradication of child labour by initiating measures to tackle the problem of child labour in a systematic and effective manner.
 The Government has adopted multipronged strategy which includes both stringent legislative and project based approach.
 The concerted efforts taken by the State Government have resulted in perceptible decline of the number of child labour in the State.

 Due to effective enforcement, rescue and rehabilitative measures taken by the Government, the number of child workers have reduced to 1.51 lakh in 2011 census as against 4.19 lakh in the 2001 census.
-SSA conducts out of School survey of every year during the month of May .
-The details of survey for the past 5 years as indicated below.
+SSA conducts out of School Children survey every year during the month of May .
+The details of survey for the past 5 years are as indicated below:-

 |S.No.||Year||No of out of School Children||No.of Children under earning compulsion|